Kuria-byte/Journal-App/README.md

 - An intermediate tutorial guide for using MongoDB,Express, NodeJs to create your own journling app.
 - At the end of this you should be able to set up and deploy your own app on Heroku or Netifly.You'll get familiar using Node.JS,Express,Lodash and a couple of tricks up your sleeve too.

-Hosted my Journal at 😎 @ https://pacific-savannah-54567.herokuapp.com/compose ,Be sure to have a look.I'm open to suggestions and Impprovments.
+Hosted my Journal at 😎 @ https://pacific-savannah-54567.herokuapp.com/compose ,Be sure to have a look.I'm open to suggestions and Improvments.

 ## What You'll Learn🤷‍♂️
 - How to configure and setup NodeJS to a MongoDb Database